dinasayed/Med-RCQ/README.md

 The MedQA-US dataset is composed of 1,273 records for testing and is available [here](https://github.com/jind11/MedQA).

-The dataset has been reformatted into JSONL and is named medqa_testset.jsonl.
+The dataset has been reformatted into JSONL and is named to medqa_testset.jsonl.
 This test set includes the following fields:

-1. **Title**: Represents a short title for the use case (i.e., question).
+1. **title**: Represents a short title for the use case (i.e., question).
 The title is generated using GPT-4.1 nano.
 2. **generated_conclusion**: A conclusion generated using the MedConclusion model.
 3. **context** and **finalq**: The original question is split into two fields—context (the background information) and finalq (the final question)—to better structure the prompt using context + conclusion.
 An example of the format for one record in the MedQA dataset is as follows: